graphhopper/graphhopper/README.md

 curl -XPOST -H "Content-Type: application/gpx+xml" -d @/path/to/gpx/file.gpx "localhost:8989/match?vehicle=car&max_nodes_to_visit=1000&force_repair=true&type=json"
 ```

-Keep in mind that camelCase variables are converted to under_score variables like seen in the example (maxNodesToVisit=>max_nodes_to_visit).

 #### Development tools

 Determine the maximum bounds of one or more GPX file: